csweet81/ad-prereqs/README.md

   - Password: Cyberlab123!
 - Open the Windows Firewall Settings:
   - Navigate to Control Panel > System and Security > Windows Defender Firewall.
+  - Alternately, you can type 'wf.msc' in the Start dock search bar.
   - Click Turn Windows Defender Firewall on or off.
   - Disable the firewall for all profiles (Domain, Private, Public).
 - Save the changes.